elastic/integrations/README.md

 # Elastic Integrations

-This repository contains sources of the Elastic Integrations - packages defining data streams to observe the same product (logs, metrics, traces).
+This repository contains sources for Elastic Integrations.
+Each Elastic Integration is an Elastic Package that defines how to observe a specific product with the Elastic Stack.
 A package may contain configuration of the [Elastic-Agent](https://github.com/elastic/beats/tree/master/x-pack/elastic-agent), dashboards, visualizations, images, tests, documentation, etc.